11bus11/11bus11.github.io/README.md

 ## Credits
 ### Content and code
-- The code for the css grid was taken from one of my old projects (https://github.com/bus0211/wu2Bprojekt2020).
+- The code for the css grid was taken from one of [my old projects](https://github.com/bus0211/wu2Bprojekt2020).
 Project from a web development course in socondary school.
 The reason it is forked from another user (my teacher) is that he wanted to have easy acces to the whole class' projects.
 - The icons in the footer was taken from Fontawesome (Link [facebook icon](https://fontawesome.com/search?q=facebook&s=solid%2Cbrands), Link [instagram icon](https://fontawesome.com/icons/instagram?s=brands)

 ### Media